Get started with Motion for React

 Your first animation

 The <motion /> component is the core API in Motion for React.
-It's a DOM element, supercharged with animation capabilities.
+It renders any HTML or SVG element with extra animation and gesture abilities.

 <motion.ul animate={{ rotate: 360 }} />